Bycob/harmonizer/README.md

 ## TODO

+- Record mode where it records the output into a wav file
+- Record detected frequency in a file for debugging and python testing
 - Make config file to detect usual device by name (ex: H2n) and automatically start jack using these devices
 - Offline mode where it takes a wav file and a midi file and outputs the result.
 Either of both file can be replaced by live input.
-- Record mode where it records the output into a wav file
 - Automated tests